This youth center in Moldova became a safe refuge for Ukrainian children who fled from the war

 When the war in erupted, this center was transformed into a lifeline for Ukrainian children and families.
 The volunteers were mobilized to gather donations from Moldovans to support the needs of the refugees.

-World Vision’s partner Step by Step established activities in the center, now attended by 20 children.
+World Vision’s partner Step by Step established activities in the center, now attended by over 20 children.
 Among them are sisters Polina, 14, and Kateryna, 11 originally from Donetsk Oblast in Ukraine.

 "We heard the rumors that war had begun, but we thought they were just that - rumors," Polina recalls.
 In April 2022, after a missile hit a nearby college, their 42-year-old mother Nataliia made the hardest decision of her life.